mikwielgus/undoredo/README.md

 commands, often complicated and prone to elusive runtime bugs, on which the Command pattern has to operate.

-This library is `no_std`-compatible and has no mandatory dependencies except for [`alloc`](https://doc.rust-lang.org/alloc/).
+This library is `no_std`-compatible and has no mandatory third-party dependencies except for [`alloc`](https://doc.rust-lang.org/alloc/).
 For ease of use, `undoredo` has convenience implementations for standard library collections:
 [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html),